Maximum rank of a Legendrian web: Maximum rank of a Legendrian web

 The following theorem is an immediate application of Theorem \ref{32thm0}. \begin{theorem}[Moduli of solutions to a closed linear differential system with constraints] \; Let $X$ be a finite dimensional, simply connected manifold.
 Consider a closed linear differential system \eqref{32LDS} as described above, but with constraint \eqref{32constraint}.

 \one a) Suppose $\tn{rank}(C^i_a )$ is constant.
 Then

 b) Suppose the linear differential system with constraints is compatible and \eqref{32constcompat} holds.
 Let $\x_0\in X$ be a reference point.
-Then for any finite value $f_0\in\R^n$ which satisfies the constraint equation \eqref{32constraint} at $\x_0$, i.e., there exists a unique solution to \eqref{32LDS} with constraint \eqref{32constraint} satisfying the initial value condition $f(\x_0)=f_0$.
+Then for any finite value $f_0\in\R^n$ which satisfies the constraint equation \eqref{32constraint} at $\x_0$, i.e., there exists a unique solution to \eqref{32LDS} with constraint \eqref{32constraint} with the initial value $f(\x_0)=f_0$.
 Suppose furthermore that $\tn{rank}(C^i_a)$ is constant.
-Then one has that
+Then

 \end{theorem}